LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/16-NEH.md

 <sup>67</sup> Beside their manservants and their maidservants, of whom [there were] seven thousand three hundred thirty and seven: and they had two hundred forty and five singing men and singing women.
 <sup>68</sup> Their horses, seven hundred thirty and six: their mules, two hundred forty and five:
 <sup>69</sup> [Their] camels, four hundred thirty and five: six thousand seven hundred and twenty asses.
 <sup>70</sup> And some of the chief of the fathers gave unto the work.
-The Tirshatha gave to the treasure a thousand drams of gold, fifty basons, five hundred and thirty priests ’ garments.
+The Tirshatha gave to the treasure a thousand drams of gold, fifty basons, five hundred and thirty priests’ garments.
 <sup>71</sup> And [some] of the chief of the fathers gave to the treasure of the work twenty thousand drams of gold, and two thousand and two hundred pound of silver.
-<sup>72</sup> And [that] which the rest of the people gave [was] twenty thousand drams of gold, and two thousand pound of silver, and threescore and seven priests ’ garments.
+<sup>72</sup> And [that] which the rest of the people gave [was] twenty thousand drams of gold, and two thousand pound of silver, and threescore and seven priests’ garments.
 <sup>73</sup> So the priests, and the Levites, and the porters, and the singers, and [some] of the people, and the Nethinims, and all Israel, dwelt in their cities; and when the seventh month came, the children of Israel [were] in their cities.

 ## Chapter 8

 <sup>1</sup> And all the people gathered themselves together as one man into the street that [was] before the water gate; and they spake unto Ezra the scribe to bring the book of the law of Moses, which the LORD had commanded to Israel.